stephan-double-u/cross-language-validation-schema/README.md

 ### Entity Type related validation rules
 Validation rules regarding the properties of an entity type are defined by a key/value pair where the key is the name of the entity type.
-The value is an object that _may contain_ a key/value pair for each property of that type.
+The value is an object that _may contain_ a key/value pair for any property of that type.

+A possible value of one of the above-mentioned `*Rules` keys:
 ```json
   {
     "article": {},